thudfactor/thudfactor/src/posts/2023/11/goodbye-postcss/index.md

 It’s been a long, long time since I met any “web developer” who relied on any of these tools.

-*Replaced by:* Themeable CMSs.
-Most of the small-business designers who haven’t learned web development yet — or haven’t gone particularly deep — now build sites using Wordpress, Wix, or SquareSpace and assemble parts from theme components.
+*Replaced by:* Themeable CMSs, Site builders like Squarespace and Wix

 ---